-We require additional funding and may be unable to raise capital when needed, which would force us to delay, curtail or eliminate one or more of our research and development programs or commercialization efforts.
+We require additional funding and may be unable to raise capital when needed, which would adversely affect our operations and could force us to delay, curtail or eliminate some of our commercialization efforts or one or more of our research and development programs.

 Our operations have consumed substantial amounts of cash since inception.
-For the three months ended March 31, 2021 and 2020, we had negative cash flows from operations of \$33.2 million and \$24.6 million, respectively, and for the years ended December 31, 2020 and 2019, we had negative cash flows from operations of approximately \$102.0 million and \$76.2 million, respectively.
-We expect to continue to spend substantial amounts on procurement of raw material plasma and other raw materials necessary to scale up our manufacturing operations, commercial product launches, capacity expansion at the Boca Facility, building additional plasma collection facilities, product development, guality assurance, regulatory affairs and conducting clinical trials for our product candidates and purchasing clinical trial materials, some of which may be required by the FDA.
+For the three months ended March 31, 2022 and 2021, we had negative cash flows from operations of \$26.0 million and \$33.2 million, and for the years ended December 31, 2021 and 2020, we had negative cash flows from operations of approximately \$112.4 million and \$102.0 million, respectively.
+We expect to continue to spend substantial amounts on procurement of raw material plasma and other raw materials necessary to scale up our manufacturing operations, commercial product launches, capacity expansion at the Boca Facility and building additional plasma collection facilities.
 In addition, our end-to-end production cycle from procurement of raw materials to commercial release of finished product can take between seven and 12 months or potentially longer, requiring substantial investments in raw material plasma and other manufacturing materials.
-We expect that we will not be able to generate a sufficient amount of product revenue to achieve profitability until the beginning of 2024 and, as a result, we expect that we will need to continue to finance our operations through additional equity or debt financings or corporate collaboration and licensing agreements.
-We currently anticipate, based upon our projected revenue and expenditures, as well as the additional funds we expect to receive from the sale of common stock pursuant to the Amended Sale Agreement, that our current cash, cash equivalents and accounts receivable will be sufficient to fund our operations, as currently conducted, into the fourth quarter of 2021.
-In order to have sufficient cash to fund our operations thereafter, we will need to raise additional equity or debt financing before the end of the fourth quarter of 2021.
-This time frame may change based upon how quickly we are able to execute on our operational initiatives and the various financing options that may be available to us in 2021.
-However, if the assumptions underlying our estimated expenses prove to be incorrect, we may have to raise additional capital sooner than we currently expect.
-Until such time, if ever, as we can generate a sufficient amount of product revenue to achieve profitability, we expect to continue to finance our operations through additional equity or debt financings or corporate collaboration and licensing arrangements.
-If we are unable to raise additional capital as needed, including due to widespread liquidity constraints or significant market instability that could result from the COVID-19 pandemic, we will have to delay, curtail or eliminate our commercialization efforts or our product development activities.
+We expect that we will not be able to generate a sufficient amount of product revenue to achieve profitability until the beginning of 2024 and, as a result, we may need to continue to finance our operations through additional equity or debt financings or corporate collaboration and licensing agreements.
+We currently anticipate, based upon our projected revenue and expenditures, that our current cash, cash equivalents and accounts receivable, including the proceeds received and expected to be received from the refinancing of our senior credit facility, along with the remaining funds available under the distribution agreement for the sale of our common stock (see "Liquidity and Capital Resources"), will be sufficient to fund our operations, as currently conducted, into the first quarter of 2024, at which time we believe we will begin to generate positive cash flow from operations.
+This time frame may change based upon how quickly we are able to execute on our commercialization efforts and operational initiatives and whether or not the assumptions underlying our projected revenues and expenses are correct.
+If we are unable to raise additional capital if needed, including due to widespread liquidity constraints or significant market instability that could result from the COVID-19 pandemic, we will have to delay, curtail or eliminate our commercialization efforts or our product development activities.